 especially around slaves and how they were treated.

-Clearly this book has a lot of value in history lessons, more so in America but it can be used to draw a contrast with any instances of slave or forced labour within any country’s history, but what is could it be used for?
+Clearly, this book has a lot of value in history lessons, more so in America but it can be used to draw a contrast with any instances of slave or forced labor within any country's history, but what is could it be used for?
 Creating timelines is a great way to utilise all the books in this series because the events are presented chronologically.

 If you want to look a bit deeper then I would suggest breaking up the reading of the book with both reflective and predictive activities.
 Discussions as to why the event was important, what might Harriet do next, what would happen if she was caught?
-These type of questions can assist in students understanding the danger that any one who attempted to journey on the Underground Railroad faced.
+These types of questions can assist in students understanding the danger that anyone who attempted to journey on the Underground Railroad faced.

 One other thing I really like about this series are the historical notes at the back of the book as well as a few recommended companions books - this makes planning for a unit of work so much easier!